Passion as Fuel for Your Life and Work: The First Step of Mission-Focused Leadership

 The passion as fuel and mission statement process stands at the foundation of the Institute for Global Leadership.
 Through the development of their personal mission statements, participants appreciate and draw on core gifts and strengths they’ve taken for granted.
 They acquire valuable competencies, including introspection, reflection, self-awareness, listening skills; clarity of one’s own needs and agenda; balance and wellness in one’s daily life; and sharing feedback without alienating their colleagues.

-To subscribe, click on the button at the bottom of the page.
+To subscribe to my blog, click on the subscribe link at the top of the page.